apify/crawlee/README.md

 const Apify = require('apify');

 Apify.main(async () => {
-    // Create and initialize an instance of the RequestList class that contains the start URL const requestList = new Apify.RequestList({
+    // Create and initialize an instance of the RequestList class that contains the start URL. const requestList = new Apify.RequestList({
         sources: [
             { url: 'http://www.ycombinator.com/' },